 - They must have at least five years of civilian government service as part of their 20 years (i.e. not military service).

 - They must work in a position that is covered by the VERA.

 - Their removal must not be based on misconduct or unacceptable performance.

 Additionally, VERA-eligible employees must submit a workbook along with their paperwork detailing their career.
 This is one of the more confusing aspects of accepting a voluntary early retirement offer.

 Discover How MyFEDBenefits Can Help With Your USPS VERA:

-MyFEDBenefits can help letter carriers and clerks complete the USPS VERA 2018 workbook and assemble all of the necessary information for an early retirement.
+MyFEDBenefits can help mail handlers and clerks complete the USPS VERA 2018 workbook and assemble all of the necessary information for an early retirement.

 Most postal workers who meet this criteria received their notices in early January or will receive them soon.
 Employees who accept a VERA must be retired by March.
 However, they can choose either January 31st or February 28th as their set retirement date.